Dental Hygiene

 • A 4-credit college chemistry course with a laboratory component

-• BIO 233 Human Anatomy and Physiology I (or equivalent)
+• BIO 233: Human Anatomy and Physiology I or equivalent

-• ENG 101 Composition I: College Writing (or equivalent or a higher level college English course)
+• ENG 101: Composition I: College Writing (or equivalent or a higher-level college English course)

-2. Achieve a total composite score of 50% or higher on the ATI TEAS Exam.
-For more detailed TEAS information, please visit theTesting Center
+3. Achieve a total composite score of 60% or higher on the ATI TEAS Exam.
+For more detailed TEAS information, please visit the Testing Center.

 Additional Requirements

-Please be advised that despite Massachusetts law which permits the use of medical marijuana and the possession, use, distribution and cultivation of marijuana in limited amounts, any possession, use, distribution or cultivation of marijuana remains prohibited under College policy pursuant to federal law.
+Please be advised that despite Massachusetts law that permits the use of medical marijuana and the possession, use, distribution and cultivation of marijuana in limited amounts, any possession, use, distribution or cultivation of marijuana remains prohibited under College policy pursuant to federal law.
 Further, any student who tests positive for marijuana will be ineligible for clinical placement.
 Please refer to the College's Student Handbook for the College's complete Marijuana Policy.

 Additional Costs